sadjava/stamp-detection/README.md

 - [Solution Approach](#solution-approach)

 ## Objective
 I'll build a neural network using PyTorch.
-The goal here is to build a system to detect all stapms on a given image if there is one.
+The goal here is to build a system to detect all stamps on a given image if there is one.

 ## Dataset
 - Dataset consists of 3,000 images and 6,000 stamps on them.